Nicolaus93/nicolaus93.github.io/_posts/2024-3-5-data_recovery.md

 In the end this costed me 0€ but a week of evening trials and errors.
 If I knew from the beginning how to proceed, probably I could have done it in 1 night..
 Anyway, this would have been certainly more expensive if done at a professional data recovery service (in Munich prices start from ~250€).
 I think it's only fair to support useful open-source projects, that's why I donated 25€ to [ddrescue](https://www.gnu.org/software/ddrescue/) and 25€ to [testdisk/photorec](https://www.cgsecurity.org/Download_and_donate.php/testdisk-).

+**Update**: Antonio Diaz Diaz (developer of ddrescue) was very kind and replied back thanking me for the support.
+That was unexpected..
+Needless to say, support open source!